joe-re/sql-language-server/packages/sqlint/README.md

 ##### where-clause-new-line

-Multiple where clause must go on a new line.
+Multiple where clauses must go on a new line.

 Good
 ```sql